astroprofsmith/intromodern.github.io/_sources/c11electric.md

 due to length contraction.
 The cyan arrows show the electric field, while the white arrows show the magnetic field.
 The red-green-blue arrows at the center show the x-y-z cartesian axes, in that order.
+The reset button returns the display to the initial conditions.

 ```